Vinnovera/estrad/README.md

 Estrad uses [doT][2] to for including mock data.
 Use the `it` namespace to access properties set in the `json` files.
 The mock data is self-contained and will only affect that module.

 ## Reverse proxy
-Estrad has reverse proxy functionality.
+Estrad includes a reverse proxy.
 To set up a path add it to `routes.json`.
 This can be a local resourse or cross domain.

 Get queries can be overridden in `routes.json`.